-Does the Applicant need to include fees charged by or paid to an Unaffiliated Third Party such as a consultant contracted by the Applicant (or an Affiliate)?

 Yes, the Applicant should include fees charged by, or paid to an Unaffiliated Third-Party, including any consultants contracted by the Applicant (or an Affiliate) in Table D2.
 In order to do so, the Applicant must first select the appropriate ‘Type’ and then indicate the source of the fee in the ‘Source (Payer)’ column.
 The Applicant should then select ‘Unaffiliated Third Party’ in the ‘Recipient (Payee)’ column, provide the ‘Amount in Percent’ and a description of the services that the recipient will be providing the Applicant.

 Applicants should note that fees charged by, or paid to Unaffiliated Third-Parties should be reported this way regardless of whether the Unaffiliated Third Party is directly compensated or whether the Applicant initially receives the fee and subsequently compensates the Unaffiliated Third-Party.
+Applicants should use as many entries as needed to accurately reflect the recipients for each portion of its overall fee.
+To avoid double counting, each line in Table D2 should be mutually exclusive.

+Does the Applicant need to include fees charged by consultants contracted by the Applicant (or an Affiliate) and charged directly to investors or the QALICB in Table D3?

+Yes, the Applicant should include fees charged by, or paid to consultants contracted by the Applicant (or an Affiliate), but that are paid directly by investors or QALICBs.
+An offsetting expense equaling the amount paid to the contractor should be recorded as an expense of the CDE and the amount paid directly by the investor or QALICB to the contractor should be reported as Income in the appropriate field in Table D3.
+Also, the Applicant must disclose and discuss these payments in the narrative response to Question 33(f), and clearly state the amount of the fee charged to the QALICB or investor.

 How should an Applicant that expects to charge a fee as interest above what is required to service the QLICI debt report it in Table D2?

-Applicants that will charge a fee as interest above what is required to service QLICI debt should report it as an ‘Ongoing Fee’ and provide an ‘Amount in %’ total that reflects the total, in the aggregate, that will be charged over the seven year compliance period.
+Applicants that will charge a fee as interest above what is required to service QLICI debt (i.e. the leveraged loan) should report it as an ‘Ongoing Fee’ and provide an ‘Amount in Percent’ total that reflects the total, in the aggregate, that will be charged over the seven year compliance period.

-For example, an Applicant that expects to charge a fee as interest of 25 basis points per year over the 7year compliance period, should select ‘Ongoing Fee’ as the fee type and report the ‘Amount in Percent’ as 1.75%.
-The Applicant should indicate in the ‘Description’ that the ‘Amount in Percent’ represents a 7year total.
+For example, an Applicant that expects to charge a fee as interest of 25 basis points per year over the 7-year compliance period, should select ‘Ongoing Fee’ as the fee type and report the ‘Amount in Percent’ as 1.75%.
+The Applicant should indicate in the ‘Description’ that the ‘Amount in Percent’ represents a 7-year total.

+If an Applicant is offering two or more different products (e.g. leveraged A/B structure, revolving loan fund) with different fee structures, which fee structure should the Applicant report in Table D2?

+Regarding Table D2, the Applicant should report the fee structure associated with the product for which it will use the majority (or plurality, if offering more than two products) of its requested NMTC Allocation.
+The Applicant would describe the other fee structures in Allocation Application Question 33(e).
+To illustrate, if an Applicant is requesting $100MM in allocation and plans to use 10% for a revolving loan fund and the rest for the leveraged A/B structure, in Table D2 the Applicant would report only the fee structure associated with the leveraged A/B structure, but would then describe the fee structure for the revolving loan fund in Question 33(e).

 How should Applicants complete Question 33(f) and Table D3?